 Another extension of information theory is that information, by default, cannot be material.
 Gitt formulated this well.
 “It should now be clear that information, being a fundamental entity, cannot be a property of matter, and its origin cannot be explained in terms of material processes.”
 In other words, because information is, by its very nature, a message, it cannot be material.
 While the physical medium used to convey the message may vary, the actual ideas that the message conveys cannot be reduced to matter.
 Matter cannot explain the genesis of information.

-If matter is not the source of information than what is?
+If matter is not the source of information then what is?
 As noted above, information is always a message and a message is always conveying information from a sender.
 Therefore, the very existence of information implies an intelligence greater than the contents of the information.
 Since even humans themselves are made from incredibly specific, complex information, by extension, humans must have arisen as the result of higher intelligence.
 As an analogy, consider a computer.
 Computers are composed of highly specific, integrated information and demonstrate a high degree of intelligence.
 Yet creating a computer requires a team of incredibly intelligent team of programmers, designers, and developers.
 The computer’s information is a product of the information that originated with the team that designed it.
 The information in the computer did not originate in the computer.
 In the same vein, the information in humanity did not come from humanity.
-It had to come from a source of information much higher than mans.
+It had to come from a source of information much higher than man’s intellect.

 The implications of this idea are significant.
 If matter cannot explain the origin of information, and DNA is an information code, then matter cannot explain the origin of DNA.
 Logically, by extension, if DNA could not have originated solely through matter, then purposeless chance evolution is ruled out by definition.
 Note that this does not rule out evolutionary processes by default.
 It is possible, in a historical science sense, that God could have used evolution, however badly this mangles the Scripture.
 All that information being immaterial proves is that there must be an informer.
 Information is the stake through the heart of atheism.

-In fact, information theory is so damaging to the evolutionary worldview, even articles in secular peer reviewed journals have been forced to admit it since the 1980s!
+In fact, information theory is so damaging to the evolutionary worldview, even articles in secular peer-reviewed journals have been forced to admit it since the 1980s!
 “It is found that self-organization must yield only genetic message ensembles of information content much too low to constitute a genome.
 It is shown that the statistical structure reflected in “the instructions in the amino acids themselves” is an impediment to the generation of genetic information not a source of it.
 It is concluded that at present there are no scientifically valid origin of life scenarios.”
 This is not buried in the lower third of the paper.
 This is in the abstract of a paper published in 1981.
-And, in case you are thinking there have been a lot of advances since then, a paper in 2018 discussing the origin of DNA said much the same thing, admitting they were “stuck” on the origin of DNA.
+And, in case anyone is thinking that there have been a lot of advances since then, a paper in 2018 discussing the origin of DNA said much the same thing, admitting they were “stuck” on the origin of DNA.

 While evolutionists have acknowledged in the past that information is crippling to their dogma, they still talk about information theory quite frequently.
-This disconnect is only explainable two ways.
+This disconnect is only explainable in two ways.
 Either there is a massive cognitive disconnect in their brains, which happens on occasion, or they have developed a rescuing device.
 In this particular instance, they do have a rescuing device that they deploy regularly to explain the origin of information.
 Their rescuing device is mutations.

 As mentioned above, DNA is the information for life.
 The DNA strand of an organism contains all the information needed to produce that particular organism.
 Different organisms have DNA strands of different sizes.
 The DNA is stored in special structures called chromosomes.
 Chromosomes generally are paired, with sections called genes that code for variants of the same trait on each pair.
 Genes themselves are poorly defined.
 The original Mendellian idea claimed that genes directly coded for traits though the term “gene” was not coined until 1909.
 However, since then, it has been discovered that single segments of the genome code for multiple traits.
 “We have amassed tremendous knowledge, which has forced a reconsideration of the question of what genes are.
 Not only might coding regions be transcribed in both directions in different ways, but they are variously spliced in ways that may be context specific, so that a classical “gene” can code for multiple proteins used in multiple pathways.”
 In other words, genes no longer are believed to code for a single trait.
-Instead, many of these genes code for multiple traits and can be read backwards and forwards, and from multiple starting points.
+Instead, many of these genes code for multiple traits and can be read backward and forwards, and from multiple starting points.

 The implications of this view of genes are significant, but we will pass over them for the moment.
 We will return to them once we have established what is meant by mutations.
 To the Neo-Darwinists, mutations are the source of all new variation.